ipfs/community/articles/precarious-data.md

 ### Dealing with Versioning

 This is not a one-time process.
-In most cases, datasets change, grow and evolve over time.
+In most cases datasets change, grow and evolve over time.
 In order to accommodate those changing, growing, evolving datasets we need ways to keep track of the different versions of content.
 Thankfully, content-addressing gives you the basic building block that you need in order to track versions gracefully.
+Powerful versioning tools like [git](https://git-scm.com) build on that same foundation of content-addressing and use cryptographic hashes to build trees of information to represent history, versions, forks, etc.

+At the moment there are not good tools to build these kinds of version histories with IPFS content, but all the pieces are there.
+If you know a software developer who's looking for a good project to sink her teeth into, this might be a good one to tackle.

 ### Preserving Data

+Finally, beyond redundancy, availability, versioning, etc. there's the question of preservation.
+In order to build a preservation strategy, you need to look at threat models and then figure out how to protect your data from those threats.

-In order to truly preserve your data, protecting it from a variety of threat models, you should not rely on IPFS alone.
+Preservation is a huge topic that gets into file formats, storage devices, organizational sustainability, etc, but one thing is certainly relevant to this document: you should not rely on IPFS alone.
 You should also store the content on a variety of storage devices in a variety of locations.
-This is another way that content-addressing is valuable because the hashes are useful as _checksums_ for validating any copies of the data, regardless of where they're stored.
+This is another way that content-addressing is valuable because the hashes we use to identify content in IPFS are useful as _checksums_ for validating any copies of the data, regardless of where they're stored.
 For the copies of your data you've stored outside of IPFS, maybe on a backup hard drive, offline storage, or a [memory crystal](http://physicsworld.com/cws/article/news/2013/jul/17/5d-superman-memory-crystal-heralds-unlimited-lifetime-data-storage) you can validate those copies at any time by _checking_ their cryptographic hashes and making sure that those hashes match the ones you've published. **The content-addressed links identify the content wherever it is, even if it's outside IPFS.**

 # Why the Established Tools Aren't Good Enough